olilanz/ai-hunyuan-video-gp/README.md

 # HunyuanVideoGP: Large Video Generation for the GPU Poor

-Containerised version of the Hunyuan Video generator.
+Containerized version of the Hunyuan Video generator.
 It is based on the HunyuanVideo project, with deepmeepbeep's optimizations for the GPU-poor.
-It lets you run a quantized version of the full model on your smaller GPU, e.g. with 12GB of VRAM or even less.
+It lets you run a quantized version on your smaller GPU, e.g. with 12GB of VRAM or even less.

 Tested on RTX 3060 12GB, RTX 3090 TI, L40 and H100.
-On log VRAM cards, it may still work.
-Though, there will be limitations to video video quality and inference speed.
+On low VRAM cards, it may still work.
+Though, there will be limitations to video quality and inference speed.
 Currently, only NVIDIA CPU's are supported, as the code relies on CUDA for the processing.

 During first start-up the container will acquire the latest model and code from [deepmeepbeep's repo](https://github.com/deepbeepmeep/HunyuanVideoGP) and the latest tencent/HunyuanVideo model from [Huggingface](https://huggingface.co/tencent/HunyuanVideo).